 In 2010, five of his UK players were selected in the first round for the first time in NBA history.
 He followed that up with four players in the draft in 2011, six players in 2012 — the most in a two-round draft — two in 2013, two in 2014, another six in 2015, three in 2016, three in 2017, four in 2018, three in 2019 and in 2020, and two more in 2021.
 The 2015 haul included four lottery picks, tying the most in NBA history.
 In five of his drafts at Kentucky he’s had at least three first-round selections.

-Overall as Kentucky’s coach, he’s churned out 43 NBA draft picks, 32 first-rounders (more than the entire Big Ten in that time span), three No. 1 overall selections, 13 top-10 picks and 21 lottery selections at Kentucky.
-Since the 2008 draft, 48 of Coach Cal’s players have been taken in the NBA Draft, including 34 first-rounders.
+Overall as Kentucky’s coach, he’s churned out 45 NBA draft picks, 34 first-rounders, three No. 1 overall selections, 14 top-10 picks and 22 lottery selections at Kentucky.
+Since the 2008 draft, 50 of Coach Cal’s players have been taken in the NBA Draft, including 36 first-rounders.
 Calipari produced a top-10 pick in 11 straight drafts prior to 2020, a feat no other coach has ever accomplished.
-He has a streak of 14 consecutive drafts with a first-round pick.
+He has a streak of 15 consecutive drafts with a first-round pick.

 Included in Calipari’s NBA success are four No. 1 overall picks (Derrick Rose, Karl-Anthony Towns, Wall and Davis).
 No other coach has had more than three No. 1 picks, and 2012 was the first time two players from the same team (Davis and Kidd-Gilchrist) were taken with the first two selections in the draft.